 1. Create a new environment with the Fuel UI wizard.
-Select "Liberty on Ubuntu 14.04" from OpenStack Release dropdown list, check off QEMU-KVM and check on XenServer.
+Select "Liberty+Citrix XenServer on Ubuntu 14.04" from OpenStack Release dropdown list.
 At the moment you will see most of options are disabled in the wizard.

 - 2. Create new VMs in XenCenter for the compute nodes - 3.
-Select all Compute virtual Machines, Right click on one of the Virtual Machines and select "Manage internal management network"

-4. Use the dialog to add the Host Internal Management Network to the compute virtual machines
+Select all Compute virtual Machines, Right click on one of the Virtual Machines and select "Manage internal management network" - 4.
+Use the dialog to add the Host Internal Management Network to the compute virtual machines

 - 5. Add new VMs to the new environment according to Fuel User Guide and configure them properly.
-A typical topology of 3 controller nodes + 3 compute nodes + 1 storage node is recommended. - 6.
-Check the MAC address of the networks assigned in the "Interface Configuration" tab correspond to the correct physical or virtual interface.
-Note that no networks should be assigned to the HIMN interface on compute nodes, which will normally show as the last interface for these nodes. - 7.
-Go to Settings tab and "Compute" section.
+A typical topology of 3 controller node2 + 3 compute nodes + 1 storage node is recommended. - 6.
+Go to Settings tab and scroll down to "XenServer Plugin" section.
 You need to input the common access credentials to all XenServers that previously are used to create new VMs.

-8. If the XenServer host already has compatible Nova plugins installed, untick the checkbox to install the supplemental packs.
+7. If the XenServer host already has compatible Nova plugins installed, untick the checkbox to install the supplemental packs.
 In normal cases, the XenServer host will not have compatible Nova plugins installed, so leave the checkbox enabled